Page title

 • helping Aboriginal people to locate historical records about themselves and their direct ancestors through family history research requests

-• Combat Sports permits and registrations
+• Combat sports permits and registrations

-• Camp Bookings for DLGSC recreational camps
+• Camp bookings for CITS recreational camps

-DLGSC will only collect sensitive information about an individual if the individual consents to the sensitive information being collected, except in limited circumstances permitted under the Privacy Act (e.g., where authorised by an Australian law or court/tribunal order).
+CITS will only collect sensitive information about an individual if the individual consents to the sensitive information being collected, except in limited circumstances permitted under the Privacy Act (e.g., where authorised by an Australian law or court/tribunal order).

-DLGSC will generally only use and disclose personal information for the purpose for which it was collected (primary purpose).
+CITS will generally only use and disclose personal information for the purpose for which it was collected (primary purpose).

-DLGSC may use or collect the information for another purpose, and for (secondary purpose) where permitted under the APPs, for example where:
+CITS may use or collect the information for another purpose, and for (secondary purpose) where permitted under the APPs, for example where:

 • the individual has consented